mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 - 8 Mitoses                       1 - 10
 - 9 Class (0 for benign, 1 for malignant)

-Here are a feww samples:
+Here are a few samples:

 {linenos=off}
 ~~~~~~~~